x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Task2.md

 ## Introductory Steps:
 - [x] Read everything above.
 - [ ] Keep this tab open, and open Gitpod
 - [ ] Familiarise yourself with the arrayExample and listExample.
+Look at how they are created.
 - [ ] Run the code.
 Then try to change some numbers around.
+- [ ] Optional: Add some extenstions to it: Make a bubble sort, or create another array/list, Search for specific values etc
 ## HashMapExercise.java Steps:
 - [ ] Read the code and leave a comment on what you think it does
 - [ ] Check your guesses by running the code.
-- [ ] Challenge 1: fix findAndReplaceEmptyValue so it loops through the hashmap and replaces empty values with the value 'Unknown Description'
-	(Hint: if hMap.get(i) == .......)
+- [ ] Challenge 1: fix findAndReplaceEmptyValue so it loops through the hashmap and replaces empty values with the value 'Unknown Description' (Hint: if hMap.get(i) == .......)
 (Hint 2: empty values can be "" or null) (Hint 3: Look at the put methods)
 - [ ] Challenge 2: Comment out the code in createNewHashMap;
 - [ ] Create a new hashmap with the right name and generic so that the rest of that method works.
 - [ ] Make the method return "Abby" (Hint: use the get method)